LEQO-Framework/leqo-backend/scripts/README.md

 For long-running endpoints (`/compile`, `/enrich`) the script polls `/status`, prints the result, and follows the `Link` header to show the stored request payload.

+Example payloads:

+- `compile_request.json` – small sanity check with a custom implementation.
+- `encode_value_basis_request.json` – uses the basis encoder with a 3-bit integer input and measures the resulting register.

 #### `result`

 Fetch result information: